wpmetabox/docsv2/docs/fields/file-advanced.md

 --- | --- | ---
 Max number of files | `max_file_uploads` | Max number of uploaded files.
 Optional.
 Force delete | `force_delete` | Whether or not delete the files from Media Library when deleting them from post meta. `true` or `false` (default).
 Optional.
 Note: it might affect other posts if you use the same file for multiple posts.
-MIME types | `mime_type` | MIME type of files which we want to show in the Media Library.
+MIME types | `mime_type` | The MIME type of files which you want to show in the Media Library.
 Note: this is a filter for items in the media popup, it doesn't restrict file types when uploading.
+See [common MIME types](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types).
 Show status | `max_status` | Display how many files uploaded/remaining.
 Applied only when "Max number of files" is defined. `true` (default) or `false`.
 Optional.

 This is a sample field settings array when creating this field with code: